 The basic and most important unit of abstraction is a function.
 A function is a black box that takes some inputs and returns some outputs.
 The whole idea is that you don’t need to know how things work inside, all you care about is the interface.
-Few people know how exactly a car’s engine works.
-Knowing how to turn it on, off, and put some fuel in is enough.
+Few people know how exactly a car works under the hood.
+Knowing how to drive it is enough.

 The same goes to stuff in machine learning.
 From a user’s perspective, we would like to know how to format our data for training and then how to get predictions.
 It seems obvious, but unfortunately, practice shows otherwise.
 Time and time again we encounter implementations where data is just background for an algorithm.

 We dedicated two articles to this very matter: Loading data in Torch (is a mess) and How to get predictions from Pylearn2.
 We like to think that ease of use, or lack of it, has something to do with long-term popularity, or lack of it, of a given software library.

 As a more recent example, let’s look at Phased LSTM.
 The purpose of the model is to deal with asynchronous time series, where step size, or period between events, might differ.
 There are at least four implementations at Github, including the official one.

 Naturally, since the point is to process irregularly sampled data, the first question would be how to represent such data.
 As an exercise, go figure this out.

 The remaining two generate toy data on the fly, as is often the case with code accompanying a paper.
 In effect, there is no sample to look at.
 One needs to dig into the code, find the generator and run it to look at some data.

 Tell me, Mr Anderson: what good is a program

 if you’re unable to run it on your input?